 Short breaks and holidays for two

-You might love your family but feel that a 70th birthday celebration is something to enjoy spending quality time with your partner.
+You might adore your extended family but feel that a 70th birthday celebration is a time to spend quality time with your partner.
 You could choose a city you’ve always wanted to visit, or always wanted to return to, with Paris and Prague both high in the romantic stakes.
 So too is St Petersburg, with its White Nights in summer and chilly splendour in winter.
 Germany offers a wealth of city break options, some of our own favourites being Berlin, Cologne and Dresden.

 You can avoid flying by taking a mini-cruise from a UK port such as Southampton, Tilbury or Newcastle.
 You could cruise the Scottish Isles, the Channel Islands or ports in France, Belgium and Holland, or treat yourselves to a few nights on a luxury liner such as Cunard’s Queen Mary II.
 View the latest offers.